drduh/YubiKey-Guide/README.md

 # Transfer keys

-**Important** Transferring keys to YubiKey is a one-way/destructive operation.
+**Important** Transferring keys to YubiKey is a one-way operation.
 Verify backups were made before proceeding. `keytocard` converts the local, on-disk key into a stub, which means the on-disk copy is no longer usable to transfer to subsequent YubiKeys.

-Previous GnuPG versions required the `toggle` command before selecting keys.
 The currently selected key(s) are indicated with an `*`.
-When moving keys only one key should be selected at a time.
+When transferring keys, only one subkey should be selected at a time.

 ```console
 gpg --edit-key $KEYID